xhochy/xhochy.github.com/_posts/2016-02-24-use-akka-streams-to-extract-wikipedia-articles.md

 One of the best data sources to derive information on certain topics is the Wikipedia.
 Each month, they publish a [data dump of the whole site](https://dumps.wikimedia.org/enwiki/) for each available language.
-For a sideproject, I wanted to obtain the country of origin for music artists from the information stored in the articles.
+For a side project, I wanted to obtain the country of origin for music artists from the information stored in the articles.
 Mostly the information is inside a special Infobox directly at the beginning of the article but in some cases, it is part of the main text.
-Also as I often run other types of analytics on Wikipedia articles, I wanted to have a reproducible way to extract the relevant articles from a new dump without loading it fuly into RAM.
+Also as I often run other types of analytics on Wikipedia articles, I wanted to have a reproducible way to extract the relevant articles from a new dump without loading it fully into RAM.

-Altough you could simply use a streaming XML parser and just directly dump out the contents of an articles once you pass over it, with [Akka Streams](http://doc.akka.io/docs/akka-stream-and-http-experimental/1.0/scala/stream-introduction.html) you can build a pipeline that is easily extended to mpre logic.
+Although you could simply use a streaming XML parser and just directly dump out the contents of an articles once you pass over it, with [Akka Streams](http://doc.akka.io/docs/akka-stream-and-http-experimental/1.0/scala/stream-introduction.html) you can build a pipeline that is easily extended to more logic.
 Akka Streams is an implementation of the [Reactive Streams](http://www.reactive-streams.org/) initiative that allows you to asynchronous process data streams while adhering to bounded resources.
 For handling those streams, you are provided with the already known interfaces of the `map`, `filter`, `reduce`, .. functions of Scala.

-A pipeline in Akka Streams is made up of a `Source` that emits elements into the pipeline, an arbitrary number (none is ok) of `Flows` that process the data and a `Sink` that consumes the output of the pipeline, e.g. stores it to files.
+A pipeline in Akka Streams is made up of a `Source` that emits elements into the pipeline, an arbitrary number (none is OK) of `Flows` that process the data and a `Sink` that consumes the output of the pipeline, e.g. stores it to files.
-An important aspect of Reactive Streams is that each of the stages in the pipeline controls the velocity of the flow of data through the notion of backpressure.
+An important aspect of Reactive Streams is that each of the stages in the pipeline controls the velocity of the flow of data through the notion of back pressure.
 This is to ensure that not too many elements are buffered in memory.
 With this technique we can control exactly the amount of RAM used and do not suffer `OutOfMemoryErrors`.

-For extracting articles from the (english) Wikipedia Dump, our main source is the `enwiki-20151002-pages-articles.xml.bz2` file.
+For extracting articles from the (English) Wikipedia Dump, our main source is the `enwiki-20151002-pages-articles.xml.bz2` file.
 To integrate this in the Akka Stream system, we need a `Source` that reads this file and emits article-by-article while parsing the file.
-Akka Streams provides a constructor to create a `Source` from an `Iterator` that will evaluated in line with the backpressure from the later stages in the pipeline.
+Akka Streams provides a constructor to create a `Source` from an `Iterator` that will evaluated in line with the back pressure from the later stages in the pipeline.
 This `Iterator` is [implemented through streaming XML parsing](https://github.com/xhochy/open-data-dump-analyses/blob/e4e67d42b7a8d3b1d262d7fb75e03b3e017a996f/wikipedia/akka-streams/src/main/scala/com/xhochy/WikiArticleIterator.scala).
 To use it in Akka Streams, we simply instantiate the `Iterator` and pass it to the according `Source` constructor: